 - Do not overfeed, especially with foods that can quickly pollute the water.

-- Be cautious about adding buffers, adjusters, trace elements, supplements, other additives as well as medications.
-These things can tip the balance of the system very fast.
+- Be cautious about adding buffers, adjusters, trace elements, supplements, other additives, as well as medications.
+These things can tip the balance of the system very quickly.

-- Monitor the temperature, especially when making changes.
-Residual heat from lights, pumps, a skimmer and other pieces of equipment may cause a change.
+- Monitor the temperature, especially when making water changes.
+Residual heat from lights, pumps, a skimmer, and other pieces of equipment may cause a water temperature change.

 Don't succumb to the pitfall of becoming disappointed and frustrated with aquarium keeping and giving up, because you were ill-prepared.
-Success primarily stems from being aware of what is expected, before starting an aquarium, and then making the commitment to follow through with due diligence to take care of it, which especially applies to keeping a small aquarium.
+Success primarily stems from being aware of what is expected before starting an aquarium and then making the commitment to follow through with due diligence to take care of it.
+This especially applies to maintaining a small aquarium.